va7fi/AREDN-Topology/ReadMe.md

    * Edit the optional `exclude_nodes.txt` and `include_nodes.txt` text
      files.
    * Run `python aredn_info.py`
-   * The four output files will be saved in the `Output` folder alongside `aredn_info.py`
+   * The five output files will be saved in the `Output` folder alongside `aredn_info.py`

 ### Some Limitations: